$\delta N$ formalism with gradient interactions: Conclusions and Outlook

 \section{Conclusions and Outlook}

-In this work, we developed a systematic extension of the $\delta N$ formalism that consistently incorporates spatial gradient interactions beyond the separate universe approximation.
-The central result of this paper is the demonstration that the effects of spatial gradients on super-Hubble curvature perturbations can be captured by introducing an effective, gauge-invariant source term into the background Klein--Gordon equation.
+In this work, we developed an extension of the $\delta N$ formalism based on a consistent and organized treatment of spatial gradient effects.
+The central result of this paper is the demonstration that the leading gradient-sensitive contributions to super-Hubble curvature perturbations can be captured by introducing an effective, gauge-invariant source term into the background Klein--Gordon equation.
 This construction provides a transparent and computationally efficient framework for tracking the evolution of perturbations from horizon exit to the end of inflation, even in regimes where the standard $\delta N$ formalism fails.

 We showed that the source-term formulation is formally equivalent, at linear order, to the higher-order matching method based on the gradient expansion of the Mukhanov--Sasaki equation.
 Specifically, including $i$-th order gradient corrections through the source term reproduces the $(i+1)$-th order contribution in the gradient-expanded solution for the curvature perturbation.
 This establishes a direct and rigorous correspondence between gradient-corrected $\delta N$ dynamics and full linear perturbation theory, while preserving the intrinsically nonlinear character of the $\delta N$ approach.